Welcome to www.mistriotis.com.

 - Reference letters: Dr Elias Efstathou from academia, Vangelis Dafnomilis from industry, Socrates Kollios from Rails introductory course.

-Pivoting to Data Science
+Adding Data Science Know-How

-Decided to pivot towards Data Analysis, Data Science.
 These are some small-scale projects related to the field currently originating from MOOC courses, and learning projects.

 - Current position (check CV).
 My day job invloves analysing and extracting information from big data sets mainly within the advertising industry.